-The best thing I ever got for my baby’s hair was a super soft brush.
-It made the hair silky smooth, and it’s a no-fuss tool.
+The best thing I ever got for my baby’s hair was a soft brush.
+This no-fuss tool makes baby hair silky smooth.
 After every bath, gently brush your baby’s hair to get rid of any tangles.
 This could also help to remove potential scales.

 3. Be Gentle

-When you’re handling your baby’s hair, always be gentle to protect the hair follicles from stress or damage.
-Always lather shampoo gently, never rub hard.
+When handling your baby’s hair, always be gentle to protect the hair follicles from stress or damage.
+Always lather shampoo gently; never rub hard.

 4. Say “No” to Ponytails

-As your little one grows, you might be feeling inclined to style their hair.
+As your little one grows, you may feel inclined to style their hair.
 While it’s cute (as a mom, I know the temptation), you might want to hold off a little longer.

 Extended pulling on the hair can damage the follicles.
-If your baby has long hair and it’s starting to get in the way of their eyes, trim it.
-Or loosely pin it back, using a small clip, to keep it away from their face.
+If your baby has long hair that’s starting to get in the way of their eyes, trim it.
+Or you can loosely pin it back with a small clip to keep it away from their face.